 Thousands of people today (June 2) watched a military parade through the heart of Rome to mark the 25th anniversary of the italian Republic.

-Thousands of people today (June 2) watched a military parade through the heart of Rome to mark the 25th anniversary of the italian Republic.
+Background: Thousands of people today (June 2) watched a military parade through the heart of Rome to mark the 25th anniversary of the italian Republic.
 President Guiseppe Saragat took the salute during the two-hour parade of troops and military equipment while Italian Air Force jet fighters and bombers flew overhead.
 Among officials on the Presidential rostrum was Prime Minister Emilio Colombo.

 SYNOPSIS: Italy celebrated the 25th anniversary of the founding of the Republic on Wednesday with an Air force fly-past and a military parade in the heart of Rome.